Lepton flavor violations in SUSY models for muon $g-2$ with right-handed neutrinos: Conclusion

 \section{Conclusion}

 In this paper, we have shown that, in SUSY models explaining the muon $g-2$ anomaly, $\mu \to e \gamma$ and $\mu \to e$ conversion are very likely to be observed at the future experiments if the RH neutrinos are heavier than $10^9$\,GeV, motivated by the successful thermal leptogenesis.
+We have observed $\mbox{BR}(\mu\to e\gamma)\gtrsim 10^{-14}-10^{-12}$, $\mbox{R}_{\rm{Al}}(\mu\to e)\gtrsim 10^{-17}-10^{-14}$, and $\mbox{R}_{\rm{Ti}}(\mu\to e)\gtrsim 10^{-17}-10^{-14}$ for the case with the RH neutrinos heavier than $10^9$\,GeV.
 The LFVs originate from the slepton mass mixing, which is induced by the neutrino Yukawa interactions together with the large soft SUSY breaking mass for the up-type Higgs.
+We have confirmed that the degeneracy of the RH neutrino masses reduces the uncertainty in the relationship between the neutrino Yukawa couplings and the RH and the SM neutrino masses.
 Since the large soft SUSY breaking masses for the Higgs doublets seem to be inevitable to avoid the vacuum stability constraint in the stau-Higgs potential, this conclusion is somewhat model independent provided that the scale of SUSY breaking mediation is high enough.